Jose01000111/ControlPoint-Health-Enterprise-Security-Compliance-STIG-EDR-Evaluation-Lab/README.md

 > Daily automated PowerShell script implemented to detect any future drift within 24 hours.

 ### Compliance ✅
-> Compliance improved from 71% → 100%, with all high-risk findings resolved.
+> Compliance improved from partial enforcement → full enforcement, with all high-risk findings resolved.

 ### Conclusion 🏆
 > STIG enforcement ensures robust security, protects sensitive financial and personal data, and aligns with VA and government standards.